Exploring how many calories you burn in a sauna reveals an intriguing aspect of wellness routines that goes beyond mere relaxation.

 How Many Calories Can You Burn in a Sauna for 20 Minutes?

 You might burn between 10 and 30 sauna calories during a 20-minute sauna session.
 This number varies depending on your weight and metabolism.
 Think of it like taking a short, light walk.
+Using a sauna calorie calculator can provide more tailored estimates based on your weight and metabolism.

 Your body sweats and your heart rate goes up slightly, just as it does with mild exercise.
 Sitting in the heat makes your body work harder to cool down, which uses energy.
+A sauna calories calculator can calculate this for you.

 Keep in mind that most of the weight lost in a sauna is water weight.
 As you sweat, you lose fluids.
 It's important to drink water and rehydrate after your time is up to stay healthy and safe!